There are a number of reasons that you may be seeing unexpected voltages or cross talk on an analog channel. Some of the more common reasons are:

 Any overvoltage on any of the channels, whether you are scanning it or not, can lead to crosstalk when signals exceed the range of the channel or when common mode voltages allow the signal to exceed the operating range of the device.
-In addition, if the channel is scanned, an overvoltage can increase the settling time of measurements and may result in crosstalk-like behavior.
+In addition, if the channel is scanned, an overvoltage can increase the settling time of measurements and may result in crosstalk-like behaviour.

 Most DAQ devices should be calibrated at least once every year.
 Temperature variations can affect the accuracy of a measurement causing you to see unexpected measurements.
 To reduce the effects of temperature variations ensure that you have calibrated your DAQ device properly.
 For more information on how to calibrate your device visit Calibration Services Overview.

 Be sure to use the same Measurement mode in your hardware and software setup.
-For example, Differential (DIFF) measurement mode takes the value between two analog input channels labeled with a positive and negative terminal (e.g., AI1+ and AI1-).
+For example, Differential (DIFF) measurement mode takes the value between two analog input channels labelled with a positive and negative terminal (e.g., AI1+ and AI1-).
 While, Referenced Single Ended (RSE) mode measures between a analog input and ground (e.g., AI1 and GND.
 Using Differential in software while using RSE wiring, where you are measuring between AI1 and GND, will yield unexpected results.
 Note: Make sure the device supports the measurement style you are using as not all modules support RSE.
 See the user manual for your device for this information.
 The Field Wiring and Noise Considerations article is a helpful resource for checking proper wiring practices for a given measurement mode.
 Additionally, read about the Difference Between Differential, RSE, and NRSE Terminal Configurations to determine if you are using the correct configuration/mode.

 If the DAQ device becomes damaged, it is very likely you will receive improper readings.
 If you have an E or M Series device you can troubleshoot the issue by running the DAQ Diagnostic Utility.
-Otherwise, you should verify that the behavior is consistent across chassis / systems to confirm that an individual module or card is damaged.
+Otherwise, you should verify that the behaviour is consistent across chassis / systems to confirm that an individual module or card is damaged.

 Using a Unity Gain Buffer (Voltage Follower) with a DAQ Device